-While the space your kitchen worktop takes up is really quite small in comparison to, say, the kitchen cabinets or the walls, there is no denying that worktops punch above their weight in terms of aesthetic importance.
+While the space your kitchen worktop takes up is really quite small compared to, say, the kitchen cabinets or the walls, there is no denying that worktops punch above their weight in terms of aesthetic importance.
 Worktops are the key component for tying together the different colours in the walls, floor and cabinets.

 Your eye is automatically drawn to the worktops as this is one of the most important aspects of any kitchen.
-Sure you can have fancy LED lights that change colour, sure you can have taps and ovens and toasters that are more technologically advanced than your car.
-Sure you can spend days deciding between eggshell blue and turquoise for the walls.
+Sure, you can have fancy LED lights that change colour, sure you can have taps and ovens and toasters that are more technologically advanced than your car.
+Sure, you can spend days deciding between eggshell blue and turquoise for the walls.

 But, fancy lights, singing toasters and design features will never disguise a poor choice of worktop.
 Opting for the wrong colour may look bad, but going for a material that doesn’t suit your needs may result in maintenance and repair costs stacking up or, worse, having to replace your worktop.